underscoreio/essential-scala/src/pages/implicits/type-classes.md

 #### Implicit Resolution Rules

-Scala has three types of implicits -- implicit classes, implicit values, and implicit conversions -- of which we've only seen one.
-Each works in the same way -- the compiler detects a type error in our code, locates a matching implicit, and applies it to fix the error.
+Scala has three types of implicits---implicit classes, implicit values, and implicit conversions---of which we've only seen one.
+Each works in the same way---the compiler detects a type error in our code, locates a matching implicit, and applies it to fix the error.
 This is a powerful mechanism, but we need to control it very carefully to prevent the compiler changing our code in ways we don't expect.
 For this reason, there is a strict set of **implicit resolution rules** that we can use to dictate the compiler's behaviour:

- 1. **Explicits first rule** -- if the code already type checks, the compiler ignores implicits altogether;
+ 1. **Explicits first rule**---if the code already type checks, the compiler ignores implicits altogether;
- 2. **Marking rule** -- the compiler only uses definitions marked with the `implicit` keyword;
+ 2. **Marking rule**---the compiler only uses definitions marked with the `implicit` keyword;
- 3. **Scope rule** -- the compiler only uses definitions that are *in scope* at the current location in the code (see below);
+ 3. **Scope rule**---the compiler only uses definitions that are *in scope* at the current location in the code (see below);
- 4. **Non-ambiguity rule** -- the compiler only applies an implicit if it is the only candidate available;
+ 4. **Non-ambiguity rule**---the compiler only applies an implicit if it is the only candidate available;
- 5. **One-at-a-time rule** -- the compiler never chains implicits together to fix type errors -- doing so would drastically increase compile times;
+ 5. **One-at-a-time rule**---the compiler never chains implicits together to fix type errors---doing so would drastically increase compile times;

 Note that the name of the implicit doesn't come into play in this process.